aliisaro/aliisaro/README.md

 ## Hello

-### I’m currently learning at Metropolia school to become a full-stack developer.
+### I’m currently studying to become a full-stack developer at Metropolia University of Applied Sciences.